Survey: Businesses rate inclusion higher than diversity – measures related to D&I management are not yet adopted by the majority of Finnish companies

 The Diversity Charter Finland has been signed by almost 100 CEOs of companies and organisations.
 Read more

-In English Sosiaalinen vastuu
+Sosiaalinen vastuu In English

 close